 - Street Team Youth Programs

 *Nancy Prince was born on this date in 1799.
 She was a Black abolitionist and writer.

 Her educational project for Jamaican women failed, and on her voyage back home, her vessel was blown off-course by a hurricane.
-Prince found herself aboard a leaking hulk towed into the port of New Orleans.
-As a Black woman, she could not safely go ashore, and spent days watching enslaved men, women, and children in chains being loaded onto other vessels for transport to the plantations of Texas.
-Asked from the shore to whom she belonged, she asserted her status as a free-born child of God and invoked the name of her father, Thomas Gardner.
+Prince found herself aboard a leaking Hulk towed into the port of New Orleans.
+As a black woman, she could not safely go ashore and spent days watching enslaved men, women, and children in chains being loaded onto other vessels for transport to the plantations of Texas.
+Asked from the shore to whom she belonged, she asserted her status as a free-born child of God and invoked her father's name, Thomas Gardner.
 Miraculously, his name was known in New Orleans, and her status as free, supported by her Russian travel documents, got her off the wrecked ship and on her way to New York, arriving in August 1843.

-When they returned to Boston, she started her own seamstress business and gave lectures about her travels to Russia and Jamaica.
-She who wrote about her travels in Russia and Jamaica.
+When they returned to Boston, she started her seamstress business and lectured about her travels to Russia and Jamaica.
+She wrote about her travels in Russia and Jamaica.
 Her published autobiography includes an account of how her marriage led her to the Russian Courts of Alexander I and Nicholas I. "The author vividly describes local Russian customs, as well as her experiences of the Saint Petersburg flood of 1824 and the Decembrist Revolt."
-The date of her death is uncertain, Nancy Gardner Prince died in c.
+The date of her death is uncertain.
+Nancy Gardner Prince died in c.
 1856.